davidAdeshinaArungbemi/Phone-Sensor-Visualiser/README.md

 1. Snagging Data with HTTP Queries:
 Started pulling in data from the phone in real-time, diving deep into HTTP queries and unlocking the secrets of JSON payloads.
 2. Juggling Threads and Async Magic:
-To keep things smooth between the fancy graphical interface and the behind-the-scenes action, I got cozy with threads and async programming in Julia.
+To keep things smooth between the fancy graphical interface and the behind-the-scenes action, I got cosy with threads and async programming in Julia.

 3. Dear ImGui: My New BFF:
 I befriended Dear ImGui, a rad graphical user interface library, to give my tool that slick, modern look and feel.